OnePlus is the reigning king in the budget flagship space, but the competition is only getting stronger.

 The Honor 9 put up a fierce fight at a lower price point, while the upcoming Nokia 7 Plus might be its next threat – but the OnePlus 5T (shown) remains our favourite phone at this price level.
 And it won't be long before the OnePlus 6 is teed up to try and maintain the sub-₹40,000 throne.

 What we've heard so far suggests that the OnePlus 6 will continue to do what the company does best: take the best elements from the full-blooded flagship competition and somehow find a way to make it much cheaper.
-Here's what we've heard so far in advance of its expected launch this summer.
+Oh, and it will definitely, officially have a screen notch.
+Here's what we know so far.

 When will the OnePlus 6 be out?